bgoonz/zumzi-chat-messenger/backend/README.md

 Before you continue, Remember that, private APIs are not the replacement for mesibo backend APIs.
 Private APIs invoke mesibo backend APIs.
 You will still need to invoke mesibo API at https://api.mesibo.com/api.php for adding users, groups, members, etc.

-These are private backend APIs that are only meant for use in the sample conferencing app.
+These are private backend APIs that are only meant for use in this conferencing app.
 The private APIs used in the conferencing app are :

 - `login` - For generating a token for a user
 - `setgroup` - For letting a user create a room